 Using the strategy, they can drive AOVs above $30 and provide shipping value.
 This way, they don’t need thousands of orders for $5.
 They need far less but with higher order values per sale.
 AOV is a useful metric for tracking how well you are selling to new, existing, and loyal customers.

-Ecommerce metrics are almost limitless.
-But KPIs like CPA, AOV, branded search impressions, CLTV, and cart abandonment are some of the most important ones around.
+Ecommerce KPIs are almost limitless.
+In my experience, CPA, AOV, branded search impressions, CLTV, and cart abandonment are some of the most important ones around.

 If your reporting is focused on vanity metrics like clicks and impressions, it’s time to shift your perspective.
 While those vanity metrics can be great for measuring brand awareness, they aren’t so good for measuring direct revenue gains from your ecommerce marketing strategy.
 And getting too caught up in the glitz and glamour of them will have you draining your company account faster than you can blink.

-Focus your ecommerce data strategy on the metrics we covered today and you will be a better leader in the space and set yourself up for success in the future.
+Focus your ecommerce data strategy on the KPIs we covered today and you will be a better leader in the space and set yourself up for success in the future.